robertdebock/learn-ansible/ADVANCED/targeting.md

 Would run on node-1 only.

-> Note: Limiting on the command line, like above, has a disadvantage of not being expressed in code.
+> Note: Limiting on the command line, like above, has a disadvantage of not being stored in code.

 ## Assignment